Range Resources Home

 Dear Fellow Shareholders:

-Lastly, we wish to thank all the Range employees for a job exceedingly well done in 2011, and for their continued commitment to our culture that has made Range a high-performance company.
+Finally, we gratefully thank all the Range employees for an outstanding job in 2012 and for their continued commitment to our culture that has made Range a high performance, shareholder focused company.
 We also thank the members of our Board of Directors for their advice and guidance.
-Finally, we sincerely thank all of the Range shareholders for their steadfast support.
+Lastly, we thank all of Range’s shareholders for your continued support and confidence.

 John H. Pinkerton